Abhi1264/zylink/README.md

 ## Deployment

-MonoLink can be deployed to:
+Solo Link can be deployed to:

 - **Vercel** (Recommended) - Easiest setup with automatic CI/CD
 - **Netlify** - Great alternative with generous free tier